 Your employer may fight back if you try to get the money you are owed, and trying to use the law to get what you deserve can be daunting, especially when going up against a big insurance company.

-Take advantage of legal resources like a Detroit maritime lawyer to help you make sense of it all.
+Take advantage of legal resources like a Detroit maritime lawyer to help you understand it all.
 This experienced professional can help you navigate maritime law, file claims, start lawsuits, and win arbitrations and court trials.
 Let this expert be your guide, representation, and ally in your fight to get the money you are owed.